 d.
 Protections and Caution Instructions/Information.
-The EWIS ICA also includes protections and caution instructions/information that will minimize contamination and accidental damage to EWIS during the performance of maintenance, alterations, or repairs.
+The EWIS ICA also includes protections and caution instructions/information that will minimize contamination and accidental damage to the EWIS during the performance of maintenance, alterations, or repairs.
 Inspections of other airplanes after the Boeing 747 and MD-11 accidents showed that contamination of wire bundles with metal shavings, dust, and fluids were common conditions in representative examples of the aging fleet of transport airplanes.
-These contaminants could damage EWIS and also provide fuel for an electrical fire.
+These contaminants could damage the EWIS and also provide fuel for an electrical fire.

 (1) The TCH has developed these protections and caution instructions/information to support the EWIS maintenance program for the airplane.
-These protections and caution instructions/information will be in the AMM or SWPM/ESPM They are FAA Oversight Office approved.
-Only those sections are FAA Oversight Office approved, not the entire manual.
+These protections and caution instructions/information will be in the AMM or SWPM/ESPM.
+They are FAA Aircraft Certification Service office approved.
+Only those sections are FAA Aircraft Certification Service office approved, not the entire manual.

-(2) It is important that the operator incorporate protections and cautions into its maintenance program/manual to minimize contamination and accidental damage to EWIS when performing maintenance, alteration, or repairs.
+(2) It is important that the operator incorporate protections and cautions into its maintenance program/manual to minimize contamination and accidental damage to the EWIS when performing maintenance, alteration, or repairs.
 In addition, the operator should have procedures in its maintenance program/manual that instruct its maintenance personnel "to clean the EWIS and surrounding area after completion of any maintenance, alterations, or repairs."
 It is especially important to include the same or a similarly worded statement on the job/task card.

-(3) The operator can develop its own instructions and procedures to carry out the EWIS tasks provided the operator-developed ones produce an equivalent result to those approved by the FAA Oversight Office and the AMM or SWPM/ESPM allows the use of alternative or equivalent tools or materials; in this case, further approval by the FAA Oversight Office is not required.
+(3) The operator can develop its own instructions and procedures to carry out the EWIS tasks provided the operator-developed ones produce an equivalent result to those approved by the FAA Aircraft Certification Service office and the AMM or SWPM/ESPM allows the use of alternative or equivalent tools or materials; in this case, further approval by the FAA Aircraft Certification Service office is not required.
 If the operator proposes to change the instructions and procedures, the supporting technical justification/data must be submitted to and found acceptable by the principal inspector (PI).

-(4) The operator is responsible for ensuring that the FAA Oversight Office-approved protections and caution instructions/information are incorporated into its maintenance program/manual and job/task cards and any other documents the operator uses in administering their maintenance program, such as engineering orders/authorizations, as applicable.
-The operator must have procedures in its maintenance/inspection program/manual that instructs its maintenance program development personnel who write/revise manuals and job/task cards, and engineering personnel who develop/revise engineering orders that all FAA Oversight Office-approved protections and caution instructions/information must be incorporated in those documents as appropriate.
+(4) The operator is responsible for ensuring that the FAA Aircraft Certification Service office-approved protections and caution instructions/information are incorporated into its maintenance program/manual and job/task cards and any other documents the operator uses in administering their maintenance program, such as engineering orders/authorizations, as applicable.
+The operator must have procedures in its maintenance/inspection program/manual that instructs its maintenance program development personnel who write/revise manuals and job/task cards, and engineering personnel who develop/revise engineering orders that all FAA Aircraft Certification Service office-approved protections and caution instructions/information must be incorporated in those documents as appropriate.
 It is especially important to include the protections and caution instructions/information on the job/task cards.

-(5) Operator-developed job/task cards that include EWIS inspection tasks must have the protections and caution information and instructions included on the job/task cards and it should reference the location in the AMM or SWPM/ESPM.
+(5) Operator-developed job/task cards that include the EWIS inspection tasks must have the protections and caution information and instructions included on the job/task cards and it should reference the location in the AMM or SWPM/ESPM.
 Similarly, engineering orders that affect the EWIS must have protections and caution instructions/information included.